 - Mother: Ying Ying (英英)

-Yang Yang’s journey to Austria began in 2003, when she and another male panda, Long Hui (龙徽), were sent from the Wolong Panda Research Center to the Schönbrunn Zoo in Vienna.
+Travel to Austria: Yang Yang’s journey to Austria began in 2003, when she and another male panda, Long Hui (龙徽), were sent from the Wolong Panda Research Center to the Schönbrunn Zoo in Vienna.
 This move was part of a 10-year agreement between the China Wildlife Conservation Association and Austria’s Schönbrunn Zoo for collaborative panda breeding research.
-The arrival of Yang Yang and Long Hui marked the start of a significant partnership between China and Austria aimed at panda conservation.

-In 2013, the initial 10-year agreement was renewed for another decade, allowing Yang Yang to remain in Austria as part of the breeding program.
+Extension of Lease: In 2013, the initial 10-year agreement was renewed for another decade, allowing Yang Yang to remain in Austria as part of the breeding program.
 Sadly, in 2016, Long Hui passed away during a surgery-related incident.
 Following his death, another male panda, Yuan Yuan (园园), joined Yang Yang at the zoo in 2019 to continue the research and conservation efforts.
-After spending four years together, Yang Yang and Yuan Yuan were set to return to China in 2024.
+However, Yang Yang and Yuan Yuan were more like co-workers rather than partners and their relationship had never been very close.

 - 2007: On August 23, 2007, Yang Yang and Long Hui welcomed twin panda cubs, but unfortunately, one of the cubs did not survive.
 The surviving cub, named Fu Long (福龙), became the first giant panda in 25 years to be naturally conceived and born in captivity in Europe.
 Fu Long returned to China in 2009.